WSSU UNIVERSITY COLLEGE & LIFELONG LEARNING

 All incoming freshman and transfer students are assigned an Academic Success Counselor (ASC), a UCaLL staff member that serves as the primary contact for all academic matters and other issues to contribute to a smooth and successful transition to WSSU.
 The ASC assigned to incoming student-athletes also works with all participants in a specific sport to allow understanding of the specific challenges and needs for student-athletes in their chosen sports and further strengthen the bond with the Athletic Department staff and coaches to provide the best support possible.

 STUDENT-ATHLETE ORIENTATION PROGRAM (RAMDITION)

 All incoming freshmen student-athletes participate in the Ramdition orientation program held the week prior to the start of classes.
 Ramdition introduces all freshmen to the WSSU community, outlines the expectations of a college student including adherence to the student code of conduct and completes their registration for classes.
-Additional sessions are specifically for student-athletes to address unique demands such as balancing academic demands and athletic success, understanding WSSU and NCAA academic and eligibility standards and discussions with returning teammates on making a successful transition to college.
+Additional sessions are specifically for student-athletes to address unique demands such as balancing academic demands and athletic success, understanding WSSU and NCAA academic and eligibility standards, and discussions with returning teammates on making a successful transition to college.
 They also meet individually with their Academic Success Counselor to discuss personal and academic goals and their plans beyond college to develop a plan to achieve academic and personal success.
-ASCs continue to hold periodic meetings with each freshmen student-athlete to monitor academic progress and the overall transition to the college life and encourage full use of the resources available through University College & Lifelong Learning and the entire WSSU community.
+ASCs continue to hold periodic meetings with each freshman student-athlete to monitor academic progress and the overall transition to college life and encourage full use of the resources available through University College & Lifelong Learning and the entire WSSU community.
 Transfer student-athletes also receive similar support during their first semester of enrollment.
-These important commitments continue throughout the student–athlete’s tenure at WSSU and are considered crucial to their overall development, which ultimately lead to victories in competition and in the classroom.
+These important commitments continue throughout the student–athlete’s tenure at WSSU and are considered crucial to their overall development, which ultimately leads to victories in competition and in the classroom.